marcos-diazg/bimm143_S23/index.md

 <br>

 <div style="background-color: #fbe1c5 ; padding: 10px; border: 1px solid orange;">
   <b>COVID-19:</b>  At the time of writing we are still in a major COVID-19 pandemic crisis.
-Whilst we are making every effort to support your learning in a safe in-person environment, we expect and require your help.
+While we are making every effort to support your learning in a safe in-person environment, we expect and require your help.
 Keeping our classroom community healthy takes all of us following campus safety requirements.
 You are expected to follow University public health requirements and pursue personal protection practices to protect yourself and the others around you from infection.
 These include:<p>
 <ul>
 <li> <b>Participating in the university’s daily screening process</b>.
 Everyone must complete a <a href="https://returntolearn.ucsd.edu/return-to-campus/testing-and-screening/student-screening-and-testing/index.html#daily-screening">Daily Symptom Screener</a>.</li>

 <li> <b>Participating in the university's testing program</b>.
-All students are required to participate in the <a href="https://returntolearn.ucsd.edu/return-to-campus/testing-and-screening/student-screening-and-testing/index.html#covid-testing">COVID-19 Testing program</a> in accordance with their vaccination status.</li>
+All students can benefit from the <a href="https://returntolearn.ucsd.edu/return-to-campus/testing-and-screening/student-screening-and-testing/index.html#covid-testing">COVID-19 Testing program</a> in accordance with their vaccination status.</li>

-<li> <b>Wear a well-fitting mask</b> that covers your nose and mouth at all times.
-Everyone is required to wear masks indoors regardless of vaccination status.
-If you see someone not wearing a mask, or wearing it incorrectly, kindly ask them to mask up.
-If you have concerns please bring them to my attention.</li>
+<li> <b>Wearing a well-fitting mask</b> that covers your nose and mouth at all times if you have been explosed to COVID-19, or are having symptoms but test negative, according to the current <a href="https://returntolearn.ucsd.edu/campus-guidelines/masking-and-operations/index.html">campus recommendations</a>.
+I encourage anyone who feels more comfortable continuing to wear a mask to do so, as masking remains one of the easiest and most effective ways to reduce the spread of the virus.</li>

 <li> <b>Monitor potential exposures</b> and comply with contact tracing efforts.
 Look out for the daily updates and potential exposure list that the university sends out with building information and the dates of exposure.</li>